JohnKelly59/WriteToSanta/README.md

 and amazon link to each gift.
 This app brings a whole new meaning to convenience for parents/guardians who want to get a head start on shopping for the Holiday Season.
 Happy Holidays and Enjoy!
-Build: React.js, HTML, CSS, JavaScript
+Build: React.js, HTML, CSS, JavaScript, API